 The holistic therapies that we use are intended to enlist the body itself as a member of the treatment team.
 Using the normal regenerative and healing abilities of the body regularly can help shorten the time that negative symptoms will persist.
 Some of the holistic therapies we use to aid recovery can include:

 - Adventure Therapy

 - Art Therapy

 - Guided Meditation

 There are many 12 Step fellowships in the Atlanta area including Cocaine Anonymous, as well as non-12 Step options such as SMART Recovery and Celebrate Recovery.
-Finding the right recovery fellowship can be very important, and we will help our clients integrate into whichever fellowship best fits their needs.
-Long term sobriety is the objective, and the Summit Wellness Group is ready to offer any assistance we can in making this a reality.
+Finding the right recovery fellowship can be very important, and we will help our clients integrate into whichever fellowship best suits their needs.
+Long term sobriety is the objective, and The Summit Wellness Group is ready to offer any assistance we can in making this a reality.

-Cocaine Addiction Resources
+More About Cocaine Addiction